TIME100 Most Influential Companies 2024: Jazwares

 A friend’s 10- and 12-year-old daughters put the importance of Squishmallows plush toys into sharp context: “Nothing is close to being as important,” they declared, “except maybe Taylor Swift.”
-Toymaker Jazwares has seen its Squishmallows earn billions of views on TikTok and millions of posts on Instagram while racking up around $200 million in annual sales.
+Toymaker Jazwares has seen its Squishmallows earn billions of views on TikTok and millions of posts on Instagram while pushing the company to $1 billion in annual sales for 2023.
 From McDonald’s to the TV show Stranger Things, notable brands have clamored to get into the snugfest with a branding partnership.
 The toys are so popular, look-alikes from other toy brands are omnipresent from big-box stores to pharmacies and truck stops, and have sparked lawsuits from Jazwares.
 Despite the social media frenzy, Jazwares founder and CEO Judd Zebersky attributes the success of the “ultra-soft, huggable, snuggable buddy” to old-school values: playfulness and the simplicity of childhood.
 “Squishmallows’ popularity has … reinvigorated traditional plush play,” he says.

 More Must-Reads from TIME